Fund costs - so what does it cost to run a fund?

 Fund LLC option later

 Starting and running a fund is like any other business.
 You have to spend money to make money.
 Sponsors should be prepared for startup and operations costs just like any other business.
-The big difference is that while many of the costs are initially borne by the fund manager, they are considered fund expenses and the fund manager can get compensated back by the fund and its investors as income starts flow back from investments.
+The big difference is that while many of the costs are initially borne by the fund manager, they are considered fund expenses, and the fund manager can get reimbursed back by the fund and its investors as earnings start to flow back from investments.

 Below is a range of expenses fund managers should expect on Avestor's platform: